vivshaw/zettel/pages/St. Thomas Aquinas.md

+---
-tags:: philosophy, theology, Thomism, Catholicism, Dominicans, Scholasticism, 1200s, Italy alias:: Aquinas
+tags: philosophy, theology, Thomism, Catholicism, Dominicans, Scholasticism, 1200s, Italy
+alias: Aquinas
+---

 -
 - influenced by [[Avicenna]] and [[Averroes]], he felt that [[Aristotle]] was largely right, and that Christian theology completed Aristotle's system